ParaWorld

-ParaWorld (ParaWelt) is a real-time strategy PC game released in 2006.
+ParaWorld is a real-time strategy PC game released in 2006.
 It was developed by the German company SEK (Spieleentwicklungskombinat) GmbH, based in Berlin.
 The game features more than fifty prehistoric animals, especially dinosaurs and pleistocene mammals.
 Disc versions of the game utilise TAGES copy protection, which installs a proprietary driver on the user's system for copy protection.

 Gameplay

 The gameplay concept is similar to "Age of Empires", which is a real-time strategy game.
 ParaWorld features food, wood, and stone as resources.
 Food can be picked from bushes, hunted from animals, fished from the sea, or farmed.
 Stone is located in limited deposits, and wood, cut from trees, is generally scattered throughout a map.
 Battles can occur on both land and sea.

 The story takes place in a parallel dimension, where prehistoric life thrives alongside diverse human civilizations that are not technologically advanced.
 As a result, dinosaurs take the place of traditional wildlife and livestock, though some of the dinosaurs in-game are highly stylized and not necessarily scientifically accurate.
 Wild-living dinosaurs can be hunted for food, though some are of dangerous and aggressive species and will attack any player unit that wanders too close.
 Other prehistoric creatures make an appearance as well, for example woolly mammoths are used where other games might feature elephants.

 Players advance through epochs in order to unlock new technologies and upgrades.